flamingdeath80/cloudflare-ddns/README.md

 5. Set permissions:
    - Zone > DNS > Edit
 6. Set Zone Resources:
-   - Include > Specific zone > alanberger.me.uk
+   - Include > Specific zone > yourdomain
 7. Click "Continue to summary" and "Create Token"
 8. **Copy the token** (you won't see it again!)

 #### Zone ID
 1. Go to your Cloudflare dashboard
-2. Click on your domain (alanberger.me.uk)
+2. Click on your domain
 3. Scroll down on the Overview page
 4. Find "Zone ID" in the right sidebar under "API"
 5. Copy the Zone ID